digitalriptide/cmake_test/readme.md

-CMake Does Not Use -system with GCC on OS X
+CMake Does Not Use -isystem with GCC on OS X
 ===========================================

 This is the simplest possible test case that I was able to generate to demonstrate